FartLabs/fartlabs.org/blog/hackathon.md

 fundamentals.

 ## Join the fun!

+Let your ideas rip with the FartLabs community at FartHacks 2025, where you'll discover and make an explosive impact beyond the boundaries of science and technology.

 Spots are limited.
 Secure your place today.
 This is an opportunity to build something awesome.
 Push the limits of your creativity, collaborate, and make